Non-perturbative CPMG scaling and qutrit-driven breakdown under compiled superconducting-qubit control: a single-qubit study: Cross-tier CPMG scaling evolution

 \paragraph{Intermediate $\eta$ scan with saturation-aware fitting.} To quantify the coupling-strength boundary more precisely, we scan five $\eta$ values from Tier-0 ($7.85 \times 10^{-7}$\,GHz) to Tier-1 ($1.8 \times 10^{-6}$\,GHz) using uniform \heom{} parameters ($D = 5$, $N_r = 3$) and the X-\cpmg{} Standard protocol.
 Table~\ref{tab:si:cross_tier} uses a simple $\chi$-space power-law model ($\chi = An^{\gamma}$), which becomes ill-conditioned when $\varepsilon \to 1$ drives $\chi = -\ln(1-\varepsilon)$ into a noise-amplified regime.
 To resolve this, we employ model selection via the corrected Akaike information criterion (AICc) among three candidates: power law, saturating power law, and a direct $\varepsilon$-space model $\varepsilon = 1 - \exp(-An^{\gamma})$.
 At all five $\eta$ values, AICc selects the $\varepsilon$-direct model, which inherently handles $\varepsilon \to 1$ saturation without $\chi$-space numerical amplification.

 Table~\ref{tab:si:eta_boundary} reports the results. $R^2$ exceeds 0.998 across the entire range, confirming that the apparent $R^2$ degradation in Table~\ref{tab:si:cross_tier} is a model-mismatch artifact of the simple power-law fit, not a signature of physical scaling breakdown.
-The effective exponent $\gamma_{\mathrm{eff}}$ increases monotonically from $1.046$ (Tier-0) to $1.426$ (Tier-1), consistent with finite-$n$ Floquet transient corrections: stronger coupling increases the sub-leading eigenvalue contributions at small $n$, steepening the initial decoherence trajectory (see \S\ref{sec:disc:regime}).
+The effective exponent $\gamma_{\mathrm{eff}}$ increases monotonically from $1.046$ (Tier-0) to $1.426$ (Tier-1), consistent with finite-$n$ Floquet transient corrections: stronger coupling increases the sub-leading eigenvalue contributions at small $n$, steepening the initial decoherence trajectory (see \S\ref{main:sec:disc:regime}).
 The $\chi$-space dynamic range (DR = $\chi_{\max}/\chi_{\min}$) compresses from $5.9\times$ to $2.9\times$, corroborating the dynamic-range-compression mechanism described above.

-The key conclusion is that the Tier-0 restriction in the main text reflects a limitation of the simple power-law fitting model, not a fundamental narrowing of the well-conditioned scaling regime.
+We conclude that the Tier-0 restriction in the main text reflects a limitation of the simple power-law fitting model, not a fundamental narrowing of the well-conditioned scaling regime.
 With model-aware fitting, the X-\cpmg{} scaling law is well characterised ($R^2 > 0.998$) across a ${\sim}2.3$-fold range in $\eta$, spanning the entire Tier-0-to-Tier-1 interval.